mikejamestse/SpringBoot-RESTful-Program/README.md

 Written with SpringBoot/Jpa/HATEOAS.

 All objects data are represented with resource links instead of plain Java data.
-The use of HTTP methods (GET, POST, PUT and DELETE) easier data manipulation.
+The use of HTTP methods (GET, POST, PUT and DELETE) allows easier data manipulation.

 ### Reference Documentation
 For further reference, please consider the following sections: